 Side effects from a hair transplant are usually minor and clear up within a few weeks.

 - swelling of the scalp

 - bruising around the eyes

 - a crust that forms on the areas of the scalp where hair was removed or implanted

 - numbness or lack of sensation on the treated areas of the scalp

-- inflammation or infection of the hair follicles (folliculitis)
+- inflammation or infection of the hair follicles, which is known as folliculitis

 - unnatural-looking tufts of hair

-- scalp laxity (how loose your scalp skin is)
+- scalp laxity, or how loose your scalp skin is

 - density of follicles in the transplanted zone

 If you don’t take medication (such as minoxidil or finasteride) or undergo a low level of laser therapy, you may continue to experience hair loss in nontreated areas of your scalp.

 Discussing the expected outcome with your surgeon and developing realistic expectations is important.
 Get additional information on hair transplants and their costs here.